A theoretical framework for self-supervised MR image reconstruction using sub-sampling via variable density Noisier2Noise: Experimental method

 \subsection{Network architecture}

-For $g_\theta$, we used the variant of the Variational Network (VarNet) \cite{ hammernik2018learning} that estimates coil sensitivities on-the-fly \cite{sriram2020end}, which performs competitively on the fastMRI leaderboard and is available as part of the fastMRI package\footnote{\underline{https://github.com/facebookresearch/fastMRI}}.
-After a coil sensitivity estimation module, VarNet uses multiple repetitions of a module based on gradient descent, which is comprised of a data consistency term and a prior based on a U-net \cite{ronneberger2015u}.
+For $f_\theta$, we used the variant of the VarNet \cite{ hammernik2018learning} that estimates coil sensitivities on-the-fly \cite{sriram2020end}, which performs competitively on the fastMRI leaderboard and is available as part of the fastMRI package\footnote{\underline{https://github.com/facebookresearch/fastMRI}}.
+After a coil sensitivity estimation module, VarNet uses multiple repetitions of a module based on gradient descent, which is comprised of a data consistency term in k-space and a prior based on a U-net \cite{ronneberger2015u} that acts in the image domain after an inverse Fourier transform and coil combination.
+The output of the neural network was in k-space.
 We used $6$ repetitions of the main module, so that our model had around $1.5 \times 10^7$ parameters.
-We trained for 50 epochs using the Adam optimizer \cite{kingma2014adam} with a learning rate of $10^{-3}$ in PyTorch.
+Note that in \cite{zbontar2018fastmri}, the Structural Similarity Index (SSIM) \cite{Wang2004} was used as the loss, while in this paper we use an $\ell_2$ loss.

+The only additional operations SSDU and Noisier2Noise require compared to fully-supervised training are simple entry-wise masks, so all methods had similar memory requirements and training time.
+We trained for 50 epochs, which took around 17 hours on a GTX 1080 Ti GPU with 11GB of RAM for the brain data.
+For all methods we used the Adam optimizer \cite{kingma2014adam} with a fixed learning rate of $10^{-3}$.
+Our PyTorch implementation is publicly available on GitHub\footnote{\underline{https://github.com/charlesmillard/Noisier2Noise\_{for}\_recon}}.